 In addition to these statewide successes, we’ve introduced groundbreaking local diversion programs so that law enforcement can respond to drug possession and substance use with wrap-around services rather than prison or jail.

 The policies we advance are among the most comprehensive in the country.
-Our work has kept two prisons from opening since 2013, saving the state over $250 million, which means more taxpayer dollars for the programs and services our communities need to thrive.
+Our work has kept two prisons from opening since 2013, saving the state over $527 million by 2023, which means more taxpayer dollars for the programs and services our communities need to thrive.

 ELEVATING SURVIVORS’ VOICES

-We amplify the voices of people harmed by crime and violence, including survivors of color and survivors with incarceration histories.
+We amplify the voices and varied needs of people harmed by crime and violence, including survivors of color and survivors with incarceration histories.

 Through advocacy, storytelling, and leadership development, we bring people together to strengthen support for victim services, invest in crime prevention, and ensure that all communities have the services they need to heal.

 Crime survivors deserve a criminal justice system that works, which is why we’ve significantly expanded investments to help people rebuild their lives.
 Together with our crime survivor allies across the state, we’ve added nearly $10 million for community-based services throughout Oregon.

 Strong families are a vital building block of a safe and vibrant Oregon.
 But the overuse of incarceration has disrupted communities and separated hundreds of children from their parents across our state.

 That’s why Partnership for Safety and Justice advances public safety solutions to keep more families together.

 To promote accountability and parent-child bonding, we advocate for community-based programs and supervision instead of prison.
 We also advance reforms that reduce excessive sentences so that the many mothers and fathers who are currently behind bars can return home to the children and families that rely on them.